mwojnars/hypertag/docs/index.md

    get converted to nodes of the DOM and can be manipulated upon later on;
 3. **rendering** of the DOM to a final document (a string) in a target language.

-Typically, the client code calls runtime's `render()` to perform all the above steps at once.
-If the client wants to obtain a structured representation of the document - the DOM - instead of a flat string, the runtime's method `translate()` should be called, followed by a call to  `render()` on the DOM tree.
-Between the calls, the DOM can be manipulated upon and modified according to the caller's needs.
+Typically, client code calls runtime's `render()` to perform all the above steps at once.
+If a client wants to obtain a structured representation of the document - the DOM - rather than a flat string, the runtime's method `translate()` should be called instead, followed by a call to  `render()` on the DOM tree.
+Between the calls, the DOM can be manipulated and modified according to the caller's needs.

 A runtime specifies the target language that scripts will be rendered to, and defines a list of built-in symbols (tags and/or variables, see `Runtime.DEFAULT`)